arvigeus/AZ-204/Topics/Application Insights.md

 ## Metrics

-**Log-based metrics** are generated from stored events and offer thorough data analysis and diagnostics.
-They can be manually or automatically collected.
-While powerful, they can be hard to manage in high-volume apps and may require techniques like sampling and filtering, which can affect accuracy.
+**Log-based metrics**: Offers thorough data analysis and diagnostics. ⭐: you need complete set of events ❌: high-volume apps that require sampling / filtering.

-**Standard metrics** are **pre-aggregated** time-series data, offering ⚡ query, ideal for dashboards and real-time alerts.
-They can be pre-aggregated by the SDK or the backend for better accuracy, and are not affected by sampling, filtering, or SDK version.
+**Standard metrics** are time-series data **pre-aggregated** by either SDK (version doe not affect accuracy) or backend (better accuracy), optimized for fast queries. ⭐: dashboards and real-time alerts, use cases _requiring sampling or filtering_.

 You can toggle between these metrics types using the metrics explorer's namespace selector.